Pinlyu3/JQ_lab_pipeline/index.md

 then in the shell, run the script: Muti_process.py

-be sure have installed the python packages: scrublet matplotlib scipy numpy os pandas
+be sure have installed these python packages: scrublet matplotlib scipy numpy os pandas

 ```console
 #### download the python code and run ######